nehaSingh1234/Artifactory/README.md

 Make sure docker is installed
 Open a terminal or command prompt
-Go to assignment folder /Assigment>
+1. Go to folder where you cloned the jar file and dockerfile
-Run below command-
+2. Run below command to build image-
 $docker build -t assignment .

 You should see output like below: